 24/7 VALENCIA: 1.
 You were touring Valencia and Spain not so long ago….

-We had an amazing reaction in Valencia with a sold-out show last year.
-Hopefully, when we have a new record out in 2020 we can build it up a wee bit and will be back again one day.
+DEACON BLUE: We had an amazing reaction in Valencia with a sold-out show.
+Hopefully, when we have a new record out we can build it up a wee bit and will be back again one day.

 2. What were your memories of playing Valencia from 28 years ago?

 To be honest, I can’t remember one show in particular.
 I just remember it being all good in Spain.
 People were lovely, an amazing audience here, they listened and they were passionate too.
 We felt creative! (laughs) We were writing songs at soundchecks.
 For us, playing Spain was a hugely positive & magical experience and we kinda missed it.

 Yes, we did!
 It’s because everyone tells me how beautiful Valencia is.
 I love to sightsee and we saw the old town.
 We’ve always stayed on the outskirts with previous tours!!!

 4. What’s the atmosphere like in the band while you’re on tour?

 Sadly, our original guitarist died of cancer in 2004 and our original bassist went off to do other projects.
 However, the 2 members who replaced them fit very well in the newer line-up.
 We’re very happy.
 We work hard at making the shows great.
 Everyone enjoys touring, it’s fun…like a working holiday!
 We’re getting on a bit so we have to look after our bodies!(laughs) We enjoy each other’s company a lot, it’s a magical thing.

 5. It has been said that your album ‘Believers’ is a journey into the darkness.
 Could you expand on that?